masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 - [CF Routing Acceptance Tests (RATS)](https://github.com/cloudfoundry-incubator/routing-acceptance-tests)
 - Optional - [CF Disaster Recovery Acceptance Tests (DRATS)](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests)

 Only the `CF Networking Smoke Tests` are non-disruptive and may be run against a live, production environment.
 The other tests make potentially disruptive changes and should only be run against a non-production environment.

 For local development, we recommend using [`cf-deployment` on BOSH-lite](https://github.com/cloudfoundry/cf-deployment).

-For guidance on these test suites, please reach out to our team in Slack (top of this page).
+For guidance on these test suites, please reach out to our team in Slack (bottom of this page).

 ## Common Gotchas